euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 have been designed to invert this equation and infer the DEM by applying various physical assumptions.
 However, these assumptions are sometimes difficult to justify and the accuracy of the results is also reduced by the typically high errors on solar measurements.
+The physical constraints assumed by this method are discussed in Section :ref:`DEMfinding`.

 This work presents an extremely fast method of estimating the temperature of coronal plasma from AIA images.
 This method is implemented using the SunPy solar physics library (www.sunpy.org_) and produces results comparable to those of other methods but in a fraction of the time.
 The current implementation of the method is designed primarily with efficiency in mind.

 Preprocessing
 ~~~~~~~~~~~~~